 Vitamin Deficiency Not Good for Blood Stem Cells – According to this article, lack of vitamin A in the body has a detrimental effect on the hematopoietic system in the bone marrow.

-Single-Cell RNA-Seq Analysis Maps Development of Human Germline Cells and Gonadal Niche Interactions – In this article, researchers performed single-cell RNA-seq analysis of over 2,000 human fetal germ cells (FGCs) and their gonadal niche cells in female and male human embryos spanning several developmental stages.
+Single-Cell RNA-Seq Analysis Maps Development of Human Germline Cells and Gonadal Niche Interactions – Researchers performed single-cell RNA-seq analysis of over 2,000 human fetal germ cells and their gonadal niche cells in female and male human embryos spanning several developmental stages.

 Photo Reference: Courtesy of Dr. Farshid Guilak